Vast solitude under changing skies

 Here’s a clearer photo of a Sage Thrasher singing:

 In the wonder of this bird perching and singing so close to us, we felt even more connected with nature around us.

 Connection is important.
 We connect with people, share ideas, express creativity, and conduct business through keyboard, screen, digital images and sounds, artificial light and wifi.
 This virtual world is full of potential and offers fascination.
 But experiencing life through technology can gradually drain our souls.
 One way I know this soul drain is happening is, when I go to bed, close my eyes and, instead of drifting to a peaceful sleep, I see images and text, web pages and video flashing across the screen of my mind.
 (This is why I generally turn off my computer by 9:30 p.m.)

 King David said, “He leads me in green pastures and beside still waters.
 He restores my soul” (Psalm 23).

 Once in a while we need to unplug, go out into a world that engages all the senses, and let our souls be restored.
 Nature and the rediscovery of wonder offer a gateway to a restored soul.
-Carol O’Casey, author of Unwrapping Wonder, writes, “I escape the expectations of ministry and take a walk on the wild side.
+Carol O’Casey, author of Unwrapping Wonder, writes, “I escape expectations … and take a walk on the wild side.
 Whether exploring field or forest, marsh or meadow, or the edge of the sea, in the natural world I am transformed.
 There, in the solitude of nature I experience God’s presence.”

 Gifts are always better when shared.
-To my surprise, when Larry got in bed and turned off the light, after just a few moments he said, “I’m still seeing birds.”
+To my surprise, when Larry got in bed and turned off the light, after just a few moments he remarked, “I’m still seeing birds.”
 Lying side by side in the darkness, we compared notes and agreed that it had been a wonderful day.